AnderssonPeter/CompressedStaticFiles/README.md

 ### How to add more compression types

+ Also if using `StaticFileOptions` remember to replace it with `CompressedStaticFileOptions`. `CompressedStaticFileOptions` inherits from `StaticFileOptions` and supports all the options that come with `StaticFileOptions`.

-By default the middleware only supports `gzip` and `brotli`, to add more types you need to implement `ICompressionType` interface and then add it to the `CompressionTypes` list in `PreCompressedStaticFileOptions`.
+By default the middleware only supports `gzip` and `brotli`, to add more types you need to implement `ICompressionType` interface and replace `StaticFileOptions` with `CompressedStaticFileOptions` and then add the new compression type to the `CompressionTypes` list in `CompressedStaticFileOptions`.

 > Note: the compression type needs to be supported in the commonly used browsers otherwise the users will not benefit from it.